-While the term post traumatic stress disorder (PTSD) wasn’t officially coined until 1980, psychologists, both civilian and military, were well aware of the condition at the time.
+WHILE THE TERM post traumatic stress disorder (PTSD) wasn’t officially coined until 1980, psychologists, both civilian and military, were already well aware of the disorder.

 Throughout the 1960s and 1970s, tens of thousands of American combat veterans from the Vietnam War returned from the jungles of South East Asia suffering from a range of symptoms from debilitating flashbacks and mood disorders to emotional detachment.
 Others presented with physical manifestations like headaches, chest pains and dizziness.
 And while neither the U.S. military or the medical community were well equipped to deal with the nearly one in five combat veterans afflicted, it was by no means the first time soldiers had come home from war with psychological injuries.
 In fact, for centuries, even millennia, eye-witnesses of conflict have suffered from PTSD.
 Consider these early accounts: